nativewind/nativewind/apps/website/docs/guides/tailwindcss-react-native.md

 Previously this project was called `tailwindcss-react-native`.
 If you are migrating from this project these are the breaking changes

+## tailwind.config.js is required

+NativeWind aligns with TailwindCSS and requires you have a `tailwind.config.js` file with a `content` glob.

 ## TailwindProvider has been removed

 `tailwindcss-react-native` used React context to push updates to components.
 Unfortunately this approach does not scale, as every styled component needed to revaluate when the context changed.
 NativeWind replaces the `TailwindProvider` and `useContext` with `NativeWindStyleSheet` and `useSyncExternalStore`, providing greater control over which components should re-render.